projectdiscovery/nuclei/DESIGN.md

 ### Adding a New Protocol

 Protocols form the core of Nuclei Engine.
-All the request types like `http`, `dns`, etc are implemented in form of protocol requests.
+All the request types like `http`, `dns`, etc. are implemented in form of protocol requests.

 A protocol must implement the `Protocol` and `Request` interfaces described above in `pkg/protocols`.
 We'll take the example of an existing protocol implementation - websocket for this short reference around Nuclei internals.